Customer small business financing solutions delivered through a single, online application.

 While your small business may not be able to offer quite the same level as these big-box stores, you might consider a low-price paid loyalty program to bring in regular income and offer some discounts in return.

-Car wash centers have rewards programs, too.
-These programs reward patrons with a stamp for every qualifying wash or a different amount of points based on the value of each wash.
-Some even allow you to pay for a monthly “subscription” where you get as many washes of a certain value as you want.
+Some car wash centers allow you to pay for a monthly “subscription” where you get as many washes of a certain value as you want.
 These paid programs may also offer discounts on other services, like vacuums and detailing.

 So, you want to reward your customers to keep them coming back for more?
 Follow these steps to create and manage a customer loyalty program that helps your small business: